 Have you ever wanted to write about food?
-Award-winning food writer and journalist Andrew Webb shares his advice, approaches and tips for capturing the culinary.
+Award-winning food writer and journalist Andrew Webb shares his advice for capturing the culinary.

 Food literature can be hard to categorize.
 Consequently bookshops struggle with exactly where to place such books on the shelves.
 This I know from bitter experience.
 All too often they get lumped in somewhere with the huge £25 hardback, recipe-led, TV-series-supporting tomes featuring gurning chefs looking slightly to one side on the cover.
 Food writing books then, are like remora fish, swimming along stuck to the bellies of much bigger beasts.